awslabs/amazon-accessible-rl-sdk/docs/start_here.md

 These data shows us that if you travelled on the weekday then the plane is the quickest.
 If you travelled on the weekend then driving is quicker.

 **So, what could be the travelling problem formulation?
-To `whatif` this problem can be represented like this.**
+To A2RL this problem can be represented like this.**

 The thing that measures how well we have done is called the reward, which could *time* in this example.